 - 1/4 tsp. each kosher salt and black pepper

 - 1/2 tsp. sugar

 - 1/2 tsp. each kosher salt and black pepper

 - 1/4 cup thinly sliced Castelvetrano olives plus more for garnish

-- Prepare tomato sauce by heating remaining 2 tsp. olive oil in the same skillet over medium heat.
+- Prepare Spanish Olive-Tomato Sauce: Heat oil in the same skillet you used for the mushrooms over medium heat.
 Add onions; cook 5 minutes, until softened.
-Add garlic; cook 1 minute, stirring often.
-Add tomatoes, broth, paprika, sugar, red pepper flakes, salt, and pepper; bring mixture to a boil.
+Add garlic, tomato paste, and red pepper flakes; cook 2 minutes, stirring occasionally.
+Add tomatoes, broth, paprika, sugar, salt, and pepper; bring mixture to a boil.
 Reduce to a simmer and cook, uncovered, 15 minutes, using a wooden spoon or potato masher to lightly crush tomatoes, until sauce thickens.
-Stir in feta cheese and olives.
-Add meatballs to sauce; garnish with additional herbs and olives, if desired.
-Serve over pasta, zucchini noodles, or grain of choice.
+Add meatballs to sauce, and sprinkle olives and feta cheese overtop.
+Serve over pasta or orzo, couscous, or with crusty bread.